oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 ### Startup probes
 You may have noticed above that we had to wait for the readiness probe to complete on a pod before it became ready, and worse we had to wait the intialDelaySeconds before we could sensibly even start testing to see if the pod was ready.
 This means that if we wanted to add extra pods then there is a delay before the new capacity come online and support the service, In the case of the storefront this is not to much of a problem as the service starts up fast, but for a more complex service, especially a legacy service that may have a startup time that varies a lot depending on other factors, this could be a problem, after all we want to respond to request as soon as we can.

-To solve this in Kubernetes 1.16 the concept of startup probes was introduced.
+To solve this in Kubernetes 1.18 the concept of startup probes will be introduced as a beta feature.
 A startup probe is a very simple probe that tests to see if the service has started running, usually at a basic level, and then starts up the liveness and readiness probes.
 Effectively the startupProbe means there is no longer any need for the initialDelaySeconds.

-Unfortunately however the startup probes are not supported in versions of Kubernetes prior to 1.16, and this lab is not yet fully updated for that.
+Unfortunately however the startup probes are not supported in standard versions of Kubernetes prior to 1.18, which at the time of writing was not available and this lab is not yet fully updated for that.
 But there is example configuration in the storefront-deployment.yaml file to show how this would would be defined (the initialDeploymentSeconds would need to be removed from the liveness and readiness configurations.